Privacy Policy

 • Cloudflare Access cookie (CF_Authorization) — Used for access management when applicable.

-• PostHog cookies/local storage— Used for product analytics when analytics are enabled.
-You can disable this in Settings.
+• PostHog cookies/local storage — Used for product analytics when analytics are enabled.
+You can disable this in Settings; withdrawing consent removes PostHog identifier storage from the browser.

 We do not use cookies for advertising.
 If product analytics are enabled, TraceCode may store analytics identifiers through PostHog to understand aggregate usage and product flow health.